 Some well-established changes in physiologic processes (due to maturation from birth through adulthood) can be incorporated into a PBPK model.
 These may also include changes expected in the elderly.
-Some parameters (e.g., tissue partitioning, cellular permeabilities) are estimated using Quantitative Structure Activity Relationship (QSAR) models which use the physicochemical properties of the drug(s) under investigation to predict these distribution parameters.
+Some parameters, such as tissue partitioning and cellular permeabilities, are estimated using Quantitative Structure Activity Relationship (QSAR) models which use the physicochemical properties of the drug(s) under investigation to predict these distribution parameters.

 Early metabolism studies are generally done in vitro using isolated tissues or enzymes from both animal models and humans to identify the contribution of drug metabolizing enzymes (DMEs) responsible for metabolism of the drug of interest.
 These in vitro data can be included in the PBPK model and scaled based on physiologic considerations, such as expression of enzymes in the liver, to predict in vivo metabolism in the population of interest.
 Additionally, ontogeny or maturation models are also available for many DMEs to predict metabolism in neonates, infants and children.
 PBPK can also improve our understanding of complex ADME processes like multiple sites of absorption, enterohepatic recirculation, or complex drug interactions.

 Nuventra’s PBPK Services

-- Determine First Time in Human (FTIH) dose based on data from non-clinical studies
+- Determining First Time in Human (FTIH) dose based on data from non-clinical studies

 - Predicting PK in pediatric populations (particularly neonates and infants) based on adult data, drug metabolism, and age-based changes in physiology

 - Predicting fetal exposure during pregnancy or exposure to nursing infants via breast milk

 - Understanding the effect of multiple sites of drug absorption and any changes in absorption of orally administered drugs due to food

-- Understand unique ADME characteristics such as multiple sites of administration or enterohepatic recirculation
+- Understanding unique ADME characteristics such as multiple sites of administration or enterohepatic recirculation

 - Investigating the local impact of drug at the site of administration

 Benefits of Using PBPK Models